Invoiced/docs/guides/billing-portal.md

     We temporarily sign in customers when they click on the *Manage Subscription* button on subscription email notices.
 This allows customers to easily update payment information.

 ## Advanced Configuration

+The customer portal can be tailored to fit more unique use cases with these advanced configuration options.
+It is recommended that a web developer handles these modifications.

 ### Google Analytics Tracking